The Black Hole (1979 film): Plot

-The spacecraft USS Palomino has nearly completed its mission exploring deep space.
+547 days into their trip, in an unspecified future year, the spacecraft USS Palomino has nearly completed its mission exploring deep space.
 The crew consists of Captain Dan Holland, First Officer Lieutenant Charlie Pizer, journalist Harry Booth, ESP-sensitive scientist Dr. Kate McCrae, the expedition's civilian leader Dr. Alex Durant and the diminutive robot V.I.N.CENT. ("Vital Information Necessary CENTralized").

-As it is returning to Earth, the Palomino discovers a black hole with the apparently abandoned and long-lost USS Cygnus nearby, the same ship that McCrae's father was aboard when it vanished 20 years ago.
-(Cygnus X-1 is the first-known black hole, discovered in 1964, after which this scientific vessel is presumably named.)
-The Palomino decide to investigate and finds that there is a mysterious null gravity field surrounding the Cygnus that allows it to defy the massive gravitational pull of the black hole.
+As it is returning to Earth, the Palomino discovers a black hole with the long-lost and apparently abandoned USS Cygnus nearby, the same ship that McCrae's father was aboard when it vanished 20 years prior.
+The Palomino decides to investigate and finds that there is a mysterious null gravity field surrounding the Cygnus that allows it to defy the massive gravitational pull of the black hole.
 The Palomino briefly strays outside the field and is damaged by the intense gravity, forcing it to emergency dock with the Cygnus, which no longer appears abandoned.

 The cautious Palomino crew soon encounter Dr. Hans Reinhardt (one of Earth's most brilliant scientists, according to Durant).
 Reinhardt explains he has been alone on the Cygnus since it encountered a meteor field and was disabled.
-He ordered the human crew to return to Earth without him, but Kate's father chose to remain aboard and has since died.
+He ordered the human crew to return to Earth without him, but McCrae's father chose to remain aboard and has since died.
 To replace the crew, Reinhardt built faceless, black-robed drones, sentry robots and his sinister bodyguard robot, Maximilian.
-Reinhardt says he intends to fly the Cygnus through the black hole because 20 years of study has shown that it's possible.
+Reinhardt says he intends to fly the Cygnus through the black hole because 20 years of study has shown that it is possible.
 Only an enamoured Durant believes him and asks if he can accompany Reinhardt.

 However, the rest of the Palomino crew start to become suspicious of Reinhardt.
 Booth sees a drone limping, while Holland witnesses an android funeral and discovers personal items in the Cygnus crew quarters.
 V.I.N.CENT. meets a battered earlier model of his type named BO.B. ("BiO-sanitation Battalion").
-BO.B explains the drones are actually what's left of the human crew, who mutinied when Reinhardt refused to return to Earth after the Cygnus was damaged.
+BO.B explains the drones are actually what is left of the human crew, who mutinied when Reinhardt refused to return to Earth after the Cygnus was damaged.
 McCrae's father was killed leading the mutiny, and the crew was lobotomized and "reprogrammed" to serve Reinhardt.
-V.I.N.CENT. uses telepathy to tell Kate.
+V.I.N.CENT. uses telepathy to tell McCrae.
 After she informs Durant what really happened, he removes a drone's faceplate, revealing the zombie-like face of a crew member.
-Durant tries to flee with Kate, but is killed by Maximilian.
+Durant tries to flee with McCrae, but is killed by Maximilian.